Alex-Devoid/buncombe-property-tax-analysis/README.md

 ![quintiles](images/unpaid_property_bill_quintile_rates.png)
 ![deciles](images/unpaid_property_bill_decile_rates.png)

-It should be noted that this analysis was conducted independently from Urban3's research and therefore the methodology is likely different.
+It should be noted that this analysis was conducted independently from Urban3's research and therefore the methodology may be different.
 Any comparisons or extrapolations should be made with caution.
-## Percent Change in Property Value by Unpaid Bills
+## What factors lead to unpaid property bills?

 Does a higher percent change in property value increase the probability of an unpaid bill?
 So far I haven't found a statistically significant relationship between the percent change of a home’s taxable value and the likelihood of the owner having an unpaid bill.